Week 12 Power Rankings: Why every NFL team is thankful

 Week 11 ranking: 32

 Thankful for: A second victory in 10 wild, injury-filled, star-crossed games.
-While the Raiders' 23-21 victory over the Cardinals on Sunday improved Oakland's record to 2-8, it also decreased the Raiders' chances at "winning" the No. 1 overall draft pick.
-And that would go a long way in helping the team's reconstruction project.
-With a loss, the Raiders would have had a 73 percent chance of landing the top pick, per ESPN's Football Power Index.
+While the Raiders' 23-21 victory over the Cardinals on Sunday improved Oakland's record to 2-8, it also decreased the team's chances of "winning" the No. 1 overall draft pick, which would go a long way in helping the team's reconstruction project.
+With a loss against the Cardinals, the Raiders would have had a 73 percent chance of landing the top pick, per ESPN's Football Power Index.
 By beating Arizona, those chances dropped to 22 percent.
-Still, victory is the ultimate deodorant and things were rank in Oakland.
-Until the Raiders made a Thanksgiving turkey out of the Cardinals. -- Paul Gutierrez
+Still, victory is the ultimate deodorant, and things were rank in Oakland -- until the Raiders made a Thanksgiving turkey out of the Cardinals. -- Paul Gutierrez

 32. Arizona Cardinals (2-8)